 Any medical or dental service, supply, or treatment that has not been proven both safe and effective according to accepted clinical evidence reported by generally recognized medical professionals or publications, or has not been proven both safe and effective by Reliable Evidence.

-See the definition of "Reliable evidence" on page 212.
+See the definition of "Reliable Evidence."